 The OIA's strategic priorities to fulfil our charitable purpose and work towards our vision that students are always treated fairly are set out in our strategy (see below).
+Work undertaken during 2024 has led to agreement of a revised strategy that came into effect on 1 January 2025.
 Detailed planning of the activities through which we advance our strategic priorities is undertaken each year and set out in an annual Operating Plan.
 Progress against the annual Plan is then reported in an annual Operating Report.
-Both documents are published on <a href="https://www.our.new.our.
+Both documents are published on our website.
+A summary of key areas is provided under Achievements and performance below.
+Further information about our activities each year is included in our main Annual Report, which we publish in the Spring.